friendly-bits/geoip-shell/README.md

 ### **Efficiency**:
 - Optimizes geoip blocking for low memory consumption or for performance, depending on user preference.
-- The code itself is very fast.
 - Supports the 'ipdeny' source which provides compacted ip lists (useful for embedded devices with limited memory).
+- Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.

 <details><summary>Read more:</summary>

-- Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
 - List parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job.